santis1001/Employee-Manager/README.md

 })),
 ```

-When Updating the Employees, the default Values are set to the original values as a reminder of the values.
+When updating the employees, the default values are set to the original values as a reminder of their current values.
+This allows the user to make changes while still having the option to keep the original values if desired.

 ```js
 default: (answers) => {